zhehuazhou/ai-cps-robotics-benchmark/README.md

-# Towards Understanding and Developing Trustworthy AI-CPS: Benchmarking and Testing AI-CPS in Robotics Manipulation with NVIDIA Omniverse Isaac Sim
+# Towards Building AI-CPS with NVIDIA Isaac Sim: An Industrial Benchmark and Case Study for Robotics Manipulation
-This folder contains all revelant code for the paper "Towards Understanding and Developing Trustworthy AI-CPS: Benchmarking and Testing AI-CPS in Robotics Manipulation with NVIDIA Omniverse Isaac Sim".
+This folder contains all revelant code for the paper "Towards Building AI-CPS with NVIDIA Isaac Sim: An Industrial Benchmark and Case Study for Robotics Manipulation".

 ## Benchmark of Robotics Manipulation